s1rGAY/Univer/term-2/TiiT/lab-2/ReadMe.txt

-Задча описана в kruskal.cpp
-Для её решения был использован алгоритм краскала так же приведены тестовые файлы (.in) и правильные файлы вывода (.out)
+The task is described in kruskal.cpp tests - (.in) test answers - (.out)